Lightstreamer/utility-ThreadPool-ios/README.md

 * with `NSURLSession`, requests are operated on the session's own threads, but `LSURLDispatcher` threads are still used for operations' delegate event delivery.

+Also starting with version 1.6, the `LSURLDispatcher` may be safely used as a common instanced object, and not as a singleton, but beware: since the end-point request limit is enforced at the instance level, using multiple instances of `LSURLDispatcher` to access the same end-point will make the enforcement ineffective, and you could get fake timeouts as if you were not using the `LSURLDispatcher` at all.
+Since the connection limit is system-wide, the countermeasure, to be effective, *must* used as a singleton.

 LSTimerThread
 -------------